 The Tanyue Memorial arches is a set of seven arches built by the Bao family of Shexian Town during the Ming and Qing Dynasties.
 They are built along a curving road leading to Shexian Town.
-The seven arches represent the moral yardstick set by the family for their descendents to live by: loyalty, filial piety, moral integrity, and righteousness.
-The Tanyue Memorial Arches are the biggest existing and best preserved complex of arches in Anhui Province.
+The seven arches represent the moral yardstick set by the family for their descendants to live by loyalty, filial piety, moral integrity, and righteousness.
+The Tanyue Memorial Arches are the biggest existing and best-preserved complex of arches in Anhui Province.
 Three of the seven arches were built during the Ming Dynasty, and the remaining Four were built during the Qing Dynasty.
 The oldest arch was built during the reign of the Yongle Emperor (Reign 1402–1424).
 These arches have been used in numerous Chinese movies including the most recent Jet Li film "The Warlords".

 The Ci Xiaoli Arch was built to honor Bao Sheyan and Bao Shousun who were father and son.
 The father and son were captured by a general who wanted to execute one of them.
 Bao Shousun offered to be executed to save his father's life.
 Bao Sheyan being a loving father told the general that he had lived a long life and should be executed to let his son live.
 This display of love and devotion so moved the general that he decided not to execute either one of them.
-When the emperor heard this story, he ordered the construction of this arch in commemoration of filial piety and self sacrifice.
+When the emperor heard this story, he ordered the construction of this arch in commemoration of filial piety and self-sacrifice.

 The Jie Jin San Dong Arch was built to honor a woman who remained chaste while raising her stepson after her husband had died.
 The woman's husband was Bao Wen who passed away when the woman was only twenty-nine years old.
-After her husband's death, the woman remained chaste, and raised her stepson as her own.
-His righteousness inspired local official to erect the Jie Jin San Dong Arch (Chastity Arch) in honor of her even though tradition dictated that no arch could be constructed for a second wife.
+After her husband's death, the woman remained chaste and raised her stepson as her own.
+His righteousness inspired local officials to erect the Jie Jin San Dong Arch (Chastity Arch) in honor of her even though tradition dictated that no arch could be constructed for a second wife.
 This arch has stood as an inspiration to women for centuries.

 Near the Tangyue Memorial Arches are two temples: the Qingyi Ancestral Temple and the Dunben Ancestral Temple.
-The Qingyi Ancestral Temple, serves as an ancestral temple for women.
+The Qingyi Ancestral Temple serves as an ancestral temple for women.
 Built during the Qing Dynasty, when women were not held in high esteem and had no power.
 During this time women were not allowed to enter ancestral temples, making this the first woman's ancestral hall ever built in China.
 The Dunben Ancestral temple, often called "the male ancestral temple" was originally built in the Ming Dynasty.
 The hall houses Qing Dynasty business records of the "Hui Shang", businessmen from Anhui province.
 These ancestral temples were used by the Bao family to honor their ancestors and as a meeting place for the Bao clan.
 These temples were an important part of the Bao family's life.
-Funeral services as well as wedding ceremonies were held in them.
+Funeral services, as well as wedding ceremonies, were held in them.